WUSTL-CSE222-FS18/studio-01-studi01_yifeng/README.md

 In this phase everyone is thinking like a Designer.
 Design thinking also relies on iterative refinement of work to suite the Customer.
 Are there ways it could be improved?
 Discuss the feedback and refine/update your work if needed.

 ***Q1.5 Based on the feedback, how might you change your solution?***

+Update:

+* Make the instruction friendly
+* Send a low-battery alert when your battery is going low to your phone
+* Design some kind of lock that can stick on user's stuff(get locked and unlocked by fingerprint)

 ## Part 1.7 Evaluation (5 minutes)